MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -DeploymentPackageName

-Starting in version 1906, specify the name of the deployment package to use with this automatic deployment rule.
+Specify the name of the deployment package to use with this automatic deployment rule.
 To not require a package, set the value to `$null`.

 ```yaml
 Type: String